monyet-cc/automonyet/README.md

 # Automoderator (Automonyet) for monyet.cc

 ###Want to run the bot?
-1. Clone the project using git clone, e.g.
+1. Clone the project using git clone, e.g. clone using ssh
 > git clone git@github.com:monyet-cc/automonyet.git

 2. Set up your env file(refer to .env.example).
+The bot must be hosted on the same machine where your lemmy instance is hosted.
 PG_HOST is the container name that hosts the postgres service.
 The BOT_USERNAME and BOT_PASSWORD will be used to login to your instance.
 It will create a new account if the account doesn't exist.

 3. Configure the src/Classes/ValueObjects/PostsToAutomate file.
 Below are the properties you need to configure for the posts.